USAFA-ECE/ece383/book/Assignments/lab4.md

 - Submit a drawing of the FSM and DataPath.
 - Answer the follow up questions.

+## Bonus

+- Get 5 bonus points if you make your Lab 4 hardware play a recognizable song.

 ## Spectrum Analyzer

 You can use the spectrum analyzer [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/USAFA-ECE/ece383/refs/heads/main/book/Assignments/files/Lab04_spectrum_analyzer.htm).